edespino/cloudberry-site/versioned_docs/version-2.x/performance/optimize-queries/use-incremental-materialized-view.md

 title: Incremental Materialized View
 ---

-# Incremental Materialized View in Apache Cloudberry (New in v1.5.0)
+# Incremental Materialized View in Apache Cloudberry

 This document introduces the usage scenarios of the incremental materialized view in Apache Cloudberry, how to use it, the restrictions, and the things to note.